Innovation

 Ajinomoto Build-up Film™

-Ajinomoto Build-Up Film (ABF): a revolutionary new material
+Ajinomoto Build-up Film (ABF): a revolutionary new material

 The effort was led by an up-and-coming researcher named Shigeo Nakamura who had a background in materials used for insulating electronic circuit boards.
 At first, his team struggled to find the right material that would provide both strength and flexibility.
 “Being young and naive,” says Nakamura, “I chose a resin requiring deep refrigeration.”
 Though his gamble paid off, the next big hurdle was finding a machine to laminate the new resin film onto the substrate.
 In this, too, Nakamura was successful, though it meant giving up his weekends to visit the machine’s manufacturer to repeatedly test the process.
-“It’s like sprinting a marathon,” he says, “you just have to keep going.”
-In the end, the revolutionary new material, Ajinomoto Build-up Film™ , was perfected in just four months.
+“It’s like running a marathon,” he says, “you just have to keep going.”
+In the end, the revolutionary new material, Ajinomoto Build-up Film™, was perfected in just four months.
 Nakamura credits his team’s success to perseverance, timing and above all the unique talents of each member.
 “As a researcher, you can’t be satisfied with incremental improvements.”

 Shigeo Nakamura (President of Ajinomoto Fine-Techno Co., Inc.), second from the right, and his crew